Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Signal Processing

 \subsection{Anomaly Detection}

-Many graph signals -- including, e.g., voltage measurements in a power grid \cite{ramakrishna2021grid} or brain imaging recordings in healthy patients \cite{hu2016matched} -- exhibit bandlimited [cf. \eqref{eq:bandlimited}] and/or low-pass behavior \cite{ortega2018graph,ramakrishna2020user}.
+Many graph signals -- including, e.g., voltage measurements in power grids \cite{ramakrishna2021grid} or brain imaging recordings in healthy patients \cite{hu2016matched} -- exhibit bandlimited (cf. \eqref{eq:bandlimited}) and/or low-pass behavior \cite{ortega2018graph,ramakrishna2020user}.
 When an anomaly occurs, these signals contain unexpected components in their high-pass spectrum.
 We can leverage graph filters to localize such components associated, e.g., with corrupted signals \cite{ramakrishna2021grid} or non-healthy patients \cite{hu2016matched}.
 The idea is to design a graph filter $\mtH(\mtS)$ and form a hypothesis test on the filtered signal $\vcy = \mtH(\mtS)\vcx$ of the form

-where $f(\vcy)$ is a transformation of the filtered output (e.g., $f(\vcy) = \|\vcy\|_2$) and $\gamma$ is a threshold; that is, the filtered signal shows different characteristics under the null hypothesis $\stH_0$ and the alternative hypothesis $\stH_1$.
+where $\fnf(\vcy)$ is a transformation of the filtered output (e.g., $\fnf(\vcy) = \|\vcy\|_2$) and $\gamma$ is a threshold; that is, the filtered signal shows different characteristics under the null hypothesis $\stH_0$ and the alternative hypothesis $\stH_1$.

-The work in \cite{sandryhaila2014discrete} considers such a setting to detect if a sensor network graph signal is anomalous or not.
+The work in \cite{sandryhaila2014discrete} considers such a setting to detect anomalous sensors.
 The input signal is filtered with a high-pass convolutional filter and the signal is classified as anomalous if one or more GFT coefficients exceed a threshold.
-The works \cite{xiao2020anomalous,xiao2020nonlinear,ferrer2022volterra} consider nonlinear filters (Sec.~\ref{subsec_nlinFilt}) to reconstruct the data under normal behavior and the low-pass signal components are used to detect and localize anomalous sensors.
-This idea is further extended in \cite{francisquini2022community} to identify a cluster of abnormal nodes.
-The work in \cite{egilmez2014spectral} proposes an unsupervised setting for the scenario when we do not have knowledge of how normal and/or anomalous data behave on the graph.
-Under the assumption that normal data are more frequent than abnormal ones, the authors use two complementary ideal step graph filters -- one low-pass and one high-pass -- with the same cut-off frequency, and optimize the cut-off frequency in a form akin to minimum cluster size.
+References \cite{xiao2020anomalous,xiao2020nonlinear,ferrer2022volterra} consider nonlinear filters (Sec.~\ref{subsec_nlinFilt}) to reconstruct the data under normal behavior, and the low-pass signal components are used to detect and localize anomalous sensors.
+This idea is extended in \cite{francisquini2022community} to identify a cluster of abnormal nodes.
+The work in \cite{egilmez2014spectral} proposes an unsupervised setting for the scenario when we do not have knowledge of how normal and/or anomalous graph signals behave.
+Under the assumption that normal data are more frequent than abnormal ones, the authors use two complementary ideal step graph filters -- one low-pass and one high-pass -- with the same cut-off frequency, and optimize the cut-off frequency to minimize the cluster size.